 What are the potential long-term complications of each method?

-FUT can result in a disgraceful linear scar and potential numbness at the donor site.
+FUT can result in a linear scar and potential numbness at the donor site.
 FUE may cause tiny dot scars, but typically has fewer long-term complications.
-Both methods can have risks like infection and folliculitis if not properly managed.
+Both methods can have risks of infection and folliculitis if not properly managed.

 How do I decide which method is best for my specific hair loss pattern?